-In some countries in Asia, human rights and recruitment risks are considered to be high and improper management practices by labor agencies are frequently discovered.
-Therefore, we conduct CSR self-checks for labor agencies used by manufacturing sites in the high-risk countries of Asia.
+In some countries in Asia, human rights related recruitment risks are considered to be high and improper management practices by labor agencies are frequently discovered.
+Therefore, we conduct annual CSR self-checks for labor agencies used by manufacturing sites in the high-risk countries of Asia.

-In fiscal year 2022, we conducted CSR self-checks on all of our targeted labor agencies.
+In fiscal year 2023, we implemented CSR self-checks on all of our targeted labor agencies.

 TDK raises awareness of human rights issues through e-learning or in person training that is given to all of our employees, including those in the UK.
 In addition, we have also been able to identify issues through training of internal auditors based on RBA requirements and by CSR training that takes regional characteristics into consideration.
 In the supply chain, TDK provides educational tools as necessary to promote awareness at the time of implementing CSR self-checks.